Checklist header

 The most prominent difference between the EOR and PEO models is which entity legally employs the people who work for you.

-With a PEO, you enter into a co-employment relationship, which means the people you hire are your company’s employees.
-You are legally responsible for your employees and the PEO is just there to support your HR functions such as managing biweekly payroll and employee health benefits.
+With a PEO, you enter into a co-employment relationship, meaning you remain the legal employer of the people you hire.
+You are legally responsible for your employees, and the PEO is just there to support your HR functions, such as managing biweekly payroll and employee health benefits.
+You are still liable if a legal or compliance mishap occurs.

 Below, we’ll explain how this core difference breaks down and impacts: